jfdm/jfdm.github.io/post/2017-03-28-ICFP-Rejected.md

 I submitted a paper entitled *Type-Driven Development of Communicating Systems* to [ICFP '17](https://icfp17.sigplan.org/).

 I have decided to uploaded the abstract here so that my attempt is a least indexable by the great machine spirit in the web---Hallowed be thy API.
-Gvien time I will also upload a copy of the paper to ArXiV.
+Given time I will also upload a copy of the paper to ArXiV.

 The paper's abstract was: